Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Introduction

-The overall proposed framework in this paper comprises four main components: (i) an INN-based model, termed the invertible mixed neural flow (IMNF), (ii) the underlying mathematical formulation for analytical density approximation using IMNF, (iii) the dedicated training strategies for IMNF, and (iv) an efficient sampling procedure.
-This framework enables analytical PPF without relying on MC-based PF simulations, thereby avoiding the significant computational and data-handling burdens of classical approaches, as well as the accuracy degradation introduced by simplifying assumptions.
+The proposed framework comprises four main components: (i) an INN-based model, termed the invertible mixed neural flow (IMNF); (ii) mathematical formulations for voltage-density approximation using IMNF; (iii) dedicated training strategies for IMNF; and (iv) an efficient scenario-sampling procedure.
+Once trained, the framework directly approximates voltage probability density functions without repeatedly solving the PF equations during inference.
+It thereby reduces the computational and data-handling burdens of conventional sampling-based PPF while avoiding restrictive simplifications of the nonlinear PF mapping.
 The main contributions of this paper are summarized as follows:

-\begin{itemize} \item This paper proposes an INN-based framework for analytical density approximation in PPF.
-The framework enables direct approximation of the PDF for arbitrary, non-standard target voltage distributions in PPF, without requiring explicit PF computation.
-We systematically present the underlying mathematical theory, the specialized NN architectures for density modeling, the corresponding training strategies, and the key components of the overall framework.
+\begin{itemize} \item We propose an INN-based framework for direct voltage density approximation in PPF.
+By combining an invertible PF surrogate with the change-of-variables theorem and scenario-based marginalization, the framework can approximate complex and non-Gaussian voltage probability density functions without repeated PF computations during inference.
+We systematically present its mathematical foundation, density-modeling architecture, training strategy, and scenario-sampling procedure.

-\item Within this framework, we further propose the IMNF model, representing the first INN-based approach for PF solving.
-In contrast to conventional NN-based surrogate models that require separate training for PF and inverse PF, the proposed model leverages the intrinsic invertibility of the INN architecture to enable bi-directional estimation within a single unified model.
-This architectural design further allows INNs to directly estimate voltage PDF without explicit PF computations.
-Moreover, we demonstrate that the proposed IMNF model outperforms standard INN architectures in PF simulation tasks. \end{itemize}
+\item Within this framework, we develop the IMNF model, which, to the best of our knowledge, is the first INN-based surrogate designed specifically for PF modeling.
+Unlike conventional NN-based approaches that require separate models for PF and inverse PF, IMNF exploits architectural invertibility to perform both transformations using a single model.
+This bidirectional capability enables direct evaluation of voltage probability densities and improves PF prediction accuracy.
+Numerical results demonstrate that IMNF outperforms conventional INN architectures in the evaluated PF tasks. \end{itemize}